Bulma385/demo-repo/SeminarSummary.md

 - no benefit from second pretraining obj (random table with text detection)
 - restrict word piece sequence length of associated text & table

+5) TAPEX:
+- ONLY sql execution: use off-the-shelf sql executor like MySQL for supervision
+- more efficient, pretraining corpus does not need to be that large as for MLM derivats; end-to-end
+- DATASET: no need for millions of tables; chose 1500 high quality tables from WikiTableQuestions
+- Query Sampling: instantiate SQL templates (Zhong et al., 2020a) -> SELECT num1 WHERE text1
+= val1, for different values

 ### Downstream Tasks and task-specific Fine-Tuning